xcuadrado/api/README.md

   * 'available for order': Include this value if it will take 4 or more business days to ship it to the customer.
 For example, if you don’t have it in your warehouse at the moment, but are sure that it will arrive in the next few days.
 For unreleased products, use the value 'preorder'
   * 'out of stock': You’re currently not accepting orders for this product.
 (Important tip: When your products are out of stock on your website, don't remove them from your data feed.
 Provide this value instead).
   * 'preorder': You are taking orders for this product, but it’s not yet been released.

-* The `price` attribute is of the type `Integer` or `Float`.
-The price includes taxes.

-* The `currency` attribute is of the type `String`.
-The international 3-letter code as defined by the ISO 4217 standard.
-Like "EUR" or "USD".
-Only one currency per product allowed.

-* The `margin` of this product.
-How much does the shop make on every sale?
-  This is useful for us in order to be able to better promote specific products.
-Type `Float`.

 * The `image_url` is of the type `String`.